aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/idocumentproperties/_index.md

 ```

-Returns the date when a presentation was modified last time.
-Read-only in case of Presentation.DocumentProperties (because it will be updated internally while IPresentation object saving process).
-Can be changed via DocumentProperties instance returning by method [IPresentationInfo\#readDocumentProperties](../../com.aspose.slides/ipresentationinfo\#readDocumentProperties) Please see the example in [IPresentationInfo\#updateDocumentProperties(IDocumentProperties)](../../com.aspose.slides/ipresentationinfo\#updateDocumentProperties-IDocumentProperties-) method summary.
+Returns the date a presentation was last modified.
+Values are in UTC.P Read-only in case of Presentation.DocumentProperties (because it will be updated internally while IPresentation object saving process).
+Can be changed via DocumentProperties instance returning by method [IPresentationInfo.readDocumentProperties](../../com.aspose.slides/ipresentationinfo\#readDocumentProperties) Please see the example in [IPresentationInfo.updateDocumentProperties(IDocumentProperties)](../../com.aspose.slides/ipresentationinfo\#updateDocumentProperties-IDocumentProperties-) method summary.

 **Returns:**
 java.util.Date